What are the AI Field Notes?

 Nothing here is polished or final.
 These are field notes in the literal sense: provisional observations made while the work is underway.
 They reflect experimentation, learning, missteps, and revision as much as success.

-If you are interested in how AI might (or might not) be useful in your own writing, research, or creative projects, you may find something here worth borrowing—or worth avoiding.
+If you are interested in how AI might (or might not) be useful in your own writing, research, or creative projects, you may find something here worth knowing—or worth avoiding.